puppetlabs/puppetlabs-mysql/REFERENCE.md

 Data type: `Any`

 The collation for the database.
+Must be set with charset to avoid corrective changes.

 Default value: `'utf8_general_ci'`